hrvach/deskhop/README.md

 ## Shortcomings

 - Windows 10 broke HID absolute coordinates behavior in KB5003637, so you can't use more than 1 screen on Windows (mouse will stay on the main screen).
+There is an experimental workaround.
 - Code needs cleanup, some refactoring etc.
 - Not tested with a wide variety of devices, I don't know how it will work with your hardware.
 There is a reasonable chance things might not work out-of-the-box.
 - Advanced keyboards (with knobs, extra buttons or sliders) will probably face issues where this additional hardware doesn't work.
 - Super-modern mice with 300 buttons might see some buttons not work as expected.
 - NOTE: Both computers need to be connected and provide power to the USB for this to work (as each board gets powered by the computer it plugs into).
 Many desktops and laptops will provide power even when shut down nowadays.
 If you need to run with one board fully disconnected, you should be able to use a USB hub to plug both keyboard and mouse to a single port.
-- MacOS has issues with more than one screens, latest firmware offers an experimental workaround that fixes it (but for the time being you are required to define the output as MACOS in user_config.h, set number of screens in defaults.c and rebuild).
-This should be a keyboard shortcut soon with no need to rebuild.
+- MacOS has issues with more than one screens, latest firmware offers an experimental workaround that fixes it.

 ## Progress